-- Formal approval of the policy following relevant consultation at LCC/JCC level - Establishing a pay committee (Our Team Committee) and a pay appeals committee (as required) with delegated responsibility and authority to implement the pay policy on its behalf - Appointing 2 Governors (known as the Appointed Governors) to review the Headteacher's performance on an annual basis (at ALS this is Chair and Vice Chair of Governors) - Setting and agreeing the school's budget including the staffing budget - Ensuring that all teachers' salaries (including the headteacher are reviewed in line with statutory provision. - considering an annual report, including statistical information, on decisions taken in accordance with the terms of the policy;
+- Formal approval of the policy following relevant consultation. - Establishing a pay committee and a pay appeals committee with delegated responsibility and authority to implement the pay policy on its behalf - Appointing 2 Governors (known as the Headteacher's Performance and Pay Review Panel) to review the Headteacher's performance on an annual basis - Setting and agreeing the school's budget including the staffing budget - Ensuring that all teachers' salaries (including the Headteacher) are reviewed in line with statutory provision. - Considering an annual report, including statistical information, on decisions taken in accordance with the terms of the policy;